-The “mother of life’ steroid hormone from the progestogen group, secreted during the second half of a woman’s menstrual cycle and is important in the early stages of pregnancy by enriching the endometrial lining of the uterus.
+The “mother of life’ steroid hormone from the progestogen group.
+It is secreted during the second half of a woman’s menstrual cycle and is important in the early stages of pregnancy by enriching the endometrial lining of the uterus.
 It’s the big female sex hormone along with oestrogen.

 - The happiness hormone!
 Most associated with positive effects on mood, however changes can regulate your appetite and sleep cycle by influencing serotonin levels.